 5. The SMF sends a NAS message (e.g., PDU Session Modification Command) to the relay indicating the result of the PDU Session secondary re-authentication/re-authorization, including Remote UE Id (e.g., GPSI, Remote User Id), an EAP success or failure message.
 In the case of successful secondary re-A&A, the message may include new authorization information associated with the Remote UE connection.

 6. In case of successful secondary re-A&A of Remote UE, the Relay UE updates any authorization info associated with the Remote UE with new info received from SMF.
-The relay sends a PC5 message (e.g., a PC5 Link Modification Request) that includes EAP success message.
+The relay sends a PC5 message (e.g., a PC5 Link Modification Request) that includes an EAP success message.
 In case of a failed re-A&A procedure, the relay initiates a PC5 link release procedure with Remote UE.

 7. The Relay acknowledges the NAS command message from SMF.